-The Udall Foundation receives appropriations that are deposited into two funds: the Morris K. Udall and Stewart L. Udall Trust Fund (Trust Fund) and the Environmental Dispute Resolution Fund (EDRF).
+The Udall Foundation receives appropriations that are deposited into two funds: the Environmental Dispute Resolution Fund (EDRF) and the Morris K. Udall and Stewart L. Udall Trust Fund (Trust Fund).
 The agency's financial statements combine data for both funds.
-Available balances in both the Trust Fund and EDRF may be invested in Treasury securities to generate interest revenues; however, the funds differ in how appropriations made to each may be spent.
+Available balances in both the Trust Fund and EDRF may be invested in Treasury public debt securities to generate interest revenues; however, the funds differ in how appropriations made to each may be spent.
 Appropriations made to the EDRF are available for direct expenditure and remain available until expended, while appropriations made to the Trust Fund are added to the Fund's corpus and invested.
-The Udall Foundation's enabling legislation specifies that only Trust Fund interest revenues are allowed to be used to fund authorized Education and The University of Arizona partner programming and related administrative costs.
-In FY 2023, Congress authorized the Udall Foundation to utilize that fiscal year's Trust Fund appropriation for direct expenditure in addition to Trust Fund interest revenues.
+The Udall Foundation's enabling legislation specifies that only Trust Fund interest revenues are allowed to be used to fund authorized Education and the University of Arizona partner programming and related administrative costs.
+In both FY 2023 and FY 2024, Congress authorized the Udall Foundation to utilize that fiscal year's Trust Fund appropriation for direct expenditure in addition to Trust Fund interest revenues.